Tech-i-s/techis-python-7days/README.md

 - Complete the four learning modules
 - 5 minute web-seminar about one topic from these learning modules (2 slides max)
 - Python Quiz
+  - Perfect Score to Pass (10/10)
+  - Use of Google Colab during Quiz is allowed
+  - Quiz lasts for 20 minutes

 ### 10-day Graduation Plan